What to expect from Mad Max? World Series goes to Game 7

 "They'd probably make a movie about it.
 I bet, if he could, he could come back from the dead," teammate Adam Eaton said.

-In the first World Series where the road team has taken the six first games, the wild-card Nationals meet an Astros team that led the majors with 107 victories.
+The Nationals rallied to extend the only World Series where the road team has taken the six first games.
+So much for the home-field advantage.

+"Doesn't look like there is one right now, but I hope there's one tomorrow.
+We're waiting until the last game to have it on our side," Hinch said.

 Houston played in the previous Game 7 of the World Series, when George Springer and crew hammered Los Angeles at Dodger Stadium in 2017.